wikimedia/mediawiki-services-machinetranslation/README.md

 ### Monitoring

 Application can be monitored using graphite.
-Dun the graphite-statsd docker, and point the statsd-host to it
+Run the graphite-statsd docker, and point the statsd-host to it

 ```bash
 docker run -d\